Dilrajg04/power-outage-analysis/README.md

 Observed difference in RMSE is approximately: **1023.75** Approximate p-value: **0.109**

 Since the p-value is greater than our significance level, we fail to reject the null hypothesis.
-There is strong evidence to suggest that any observed difference is due to random chance and our model is most likely not unfair to these group.
+This suggests that any observed difference is likely due to random chance, and the model does not appear to be unfair to these groups.